-First Draft, Second Draft, or Editing: How to Know What Draft You’re On
+First Draft Definition: Key Differences Between First and Second Drafts

 Writing a first draft provides you as the writer with a chance to meld your thoughts together and to further develop your ideas.
 It is the preliminary stage in the writing process.

 Without a first draft, there’s nothing to edit.
-There’s no way to skip this essential step!
+There’s no way to skip this essential step in the writing process!

 From Mess to Masterpiece

-Okay, you’ve typed those hard-earned words: THE END.
-What an exciting moment!

-But now what?
-What happens next?
+It's exciting to go from a blank page to typing those hard-earned words: THE END.
+But what happens next?
 Do you just begin a new project, or start over?

-Your first draft is complete and you are ready to move on to your second draft, the next phase of writing your book.
+Your first draft is complete when you are ready to move on to your second draft, the next phase of writing your book.

+You might have met your word count goal, or written way more than you expected to.
+Or maybe you didn't hit your goal word count, but you did reach the end of the story (or, for a nonfiction book, the end of the content you want to include).

+Regardless of how your first version of your story turned out, your second draft is the unskippable next step.

 What Does “Second Draft” Mean?

+The second draft of a piece of writing is the result of one round of editing.
+A writer “working on a second draft” is working on a first round of revision and edits, generally focused on structural concerns like major plot points and the flow of ideas.

+A completed second draft may be a finished, publishable manuscript, but it will usually require further editing.

 Editing is complex.
-To put editing in simple terms, you are now reworking your first draft (or completed manuscript).

-Editing the second draft is different from writing the first draft because you already know where you are going with the story and how the story ends.
+And editing the second draft is different from writing the first draft because you already know where you are going with the story and how the story ends.

-You already have the main three-act structure written.
+You probably already have the main three-act structure written.
 You’ve decided on the conflict and resolution.
-You have created your hero’s journey, your antagonist, and the hard choices your protagonist will face.
+You have created your hero’s journey, your main characters, and the hard choices your protagonist needs to face.

 As you edit your second draft, you will take that story and make it better.

-Now you will read your book from start to finish and look at your book as a whole.
+To do this, you will read your book from start to finish and look at your book as a whole.
 You will consider the structure of your book and discover loopholes that need to be fixed.

 It can be as simple as adding missing scenes, cutting unnecessary ones, or rewriting scenes that are not moving the story forward the way you intended.